ExCALIBUR-NEPTUNE/NESO/examples/Electrostatic2D3V/two_stream/README.md

+# The Electrostatic2D3V solver

-# Electrostatic 2D3V Two Stream Instability Example
+## Two Stream Instability Example

 These are the input files to run and plot the two stream instability example.
 The underlying theory is described in report `M4c: 1-D and 2-D particle models`.